alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-02-activity-fragment-transitions-part2.md

               Shared Element Transitions In-Depth (_coming soon!_)
               {% comment %}][part3]{% endcomment %}

-Note that although Activity Transitions will be the primary focus of these posts, much of the information also applies to Fragment Transitions as well.
-For those of you who are working with the Fragment Transition APIs, don't worry: I'll point out the significant differences between the two as they are encountered in the posts!
+While these posts will focus mainly on Activity transitions, note that most of the information presented will also apply to Fragment transitions as well, with only some minor differences.
+I'll do my best to point out these differences as they are encountered in the posts!

 Let's start by defining the term and illustrating a real-world example.